jmurray2011/heka/README.md

 - [] Add ability to add/remove channels from the CLI instead of manually editing the config
 - [] Add message templates to allow for custom message formats instead of the default
+- [] Further integrate with Slack API for more functionality
+  - [] List channels and optionally import them to config
+  - [] Generate Incoming Webhook URLs on-the-fly
+  - [] Add ability to attach files to messages

 See the [open issues](https://github.com/jmurray2011/heka/issues) for a full list of proposed features (and known issues).